-In item 6 the negated concept "primary market" is projected to its sibling concepts "negotiated market" and "open market" in the type hierarchy (Fig. 3).
-The generated set of answers to (6) is:
+In the item 6 the negated concept "primary market" is projected to its sibling concepts "negotiated market" and "open market" in the type hierarchy (Fig. 3).

-- 1. [] - 2. [] - ['Underwriters sell securities on the primary market.', 'Dealers trade securities on the primary market.'] - 4. [], - 5. ['Companies buy commercial papers on the open market.'] - 6. ['Corporations sell securities on the negotiated market.', 'Companies trade corporate bonds on the open market.'] - 7. []
+Generated set of answers:

+'''

+1.[]

+2.[]

+3.['Underwriters sell securities on the primary market.',

+'Dealers trade securities on the primary market.']

+4.[],

+5.['Companies buy commercial papers on the open market.']

+6.['Corporations sell securities on the negotiated market.',

+'Companies trade corporate bonds on the open market.']

+7. []

+'''

-5 Evaluation
+6 Evaluation

-In general, question-answering systems are hard to evaluate, as there is no well-defined "correct answer".
+In general, question-answering systems are hard to evaluate, as there is no welldefined "correct answer".
 We cannot give accuracy measures and usually apply task-based evaluation, i.e. we evaluate whether the system helps the user to solve his/her particular problem.
 In this case, the implemented prototype supports knowledge acquisition process and provides friendly answers to queries about the available KB types and their hierarchical and factual connections.
-Note that this paper does not solve problems like "whether BUY is the negation or antonym of TRADE and/or SELL"; this question may look complicated for most human beings too.
+Note that this paper does not solve problems like "whether BUY is the negation of TRADE and/or SELL"; this is a question that may look complicated for most human beings too.
 Rather, the paper presents the KB content as it is acquired and labeled by the knowledge engineer.
-In fact we verbalize the knowledge engineer insights in acquiring types and rely on the assumption that siblings encode different meanings, therefore one of them is always negation of the others in some sense.